bitcoin-token/BTK-Masternode-Guide/README.md

 **Step 3:** From the Control wallet debug console:

 ```
-startmasternode alias false <myalias>
+startmasternode alias false myalias
 ```

-Where <myalias> is the name of your masternode alias (without brackets)
+Where "myalias" is the name of your masternode alias (without brackets)

 **The following should appear.**